Henry Cavill: 2011–2023: Breakthrough and mainstream success

+2024–present: Post-Superman career

+In April 2024, Cavill re-teamed with director Guy Ritchie on the World War II spy action film The Ministry of Ungentlemanly Warfare, with Jerry Bruckheimer producing.
+The film is based on a true story by British author Damien Lewis.
+In July 2024, he made a surprise cameo appearance in the Marvel Cinematic Universe film Deadpool & Wolverine as a variant of Wolverine dubbed "Cavillrine".
+Cavill will reunite with Ritchie in the director's action thriller film In The Grey which is set to release sometime in 2025.

+Cavill is set to executive produce and star in projects related to the Warhammer 40,000 universe after Games Workshop finalized their deal with Amazon Studios in December 2024, having nailed down creative guidelines to bring the universe to screens big and small.
+Amazon Studios had earlier acquired global rights to the franchise in December 2022.

 Public image

-Cavill was listed as one of GQs 50 best-dressed British men in 2012.
+Cavill was listed as one of GQ's 50 best-dressed British men in 2012.
 In December 2013, he was named "World's Sexiest Man" by British Glamour magazine.
 The same year, Empire magazine placed him third on their list of "The 100 Sexiest Movie Stars 2013".

 In early 2008, Cavill became the face of the British fragrance Dunhill.
 He appeared in two television commercials for the brand.